alteredtastes/receqshuff/README.md

 - Pop out sidebar controls to modify octave, waveform, attack, release, and more per step.
 - Offer library of samples to select per step using web sound libraries.
 Display sample waveforms to steps with Wavesurfer-js.
 - Enable mic recording for creating custom samples per step.
 - Provide draggable playhead for sample-enabled steps.
-Playhead would change where in the sample file the step trigger will start playing from.
+Playhead would change where in the sample file the step trigger will play from.

 CLICK to select step and change source.
 DBLCLICK to enable step trigger.